2019 Campaign with Dempsey in tow.

 You will also find a number of stories here about my parents who had particularly interesting lives and experiences that lend to good storytelling.

-More recently, my husband Greg and I have teamed up to write a series of blogs entitled “We look out the same window.
+At one point, my husband Greg and I have teamed up to write a couple of blogs entitled “We look out the same window.
 Why don’t we see the same thing?” to illuminate and poke fun at the challenges of relationships.
-We hope you enjoy these.
+I hope you enjoy these.

 Most of all, I use my blog as a venue to share stories, my own as well as those of special people in my life who have touched me.